 Instead, you must prove:

-• The establishment owed you a duty to provide adequate security
+- The establishment owed you a duty to provide adequate security

-• The establishment failed to provide adequate security
+- The establishment failed to provide adequate security

 This is difficult to prove, so you must seek help from a personal injury attorney who handles negligent security cases.
 A lawyer can evaluate your claim to determine whether you have a good case.

 If so, your lawyer can seek security camera footage, other videos (perhaps posted online), and eyewitness testimony to prove what happened.
 They can check for adequate lighting and other safety features in parking lots.
-They can subpoena the establishment's security plans and determine whether they were reasonable or if it followed them.
+They can subpoena the establishment's security plans and determine whether they were reasonable or if they followed them.

-They can negotiate with the establishment's insurance company for a settlement.
-If the insurer balks, your lawyer can press forward with a lawsuit to get you the compensation you deserve.
-This can hold the business accountable not only for your injuries but prompt it to make sure its failures don't lead to additional assaults like the one you survived.
+This can hold the business accountable not only for your injuries but also prompt it to make sure its failures don't lead to additional assaults like the one you survived.
 Taking legal action, in other words, can protect other people.